 The surfboard begins at the blank factory where two chemicals are mixed together to form a rigid polyurethane foam which is poured into a concrete mold.
 It dries and when removed from the mold it is known as a surfboard blank.
 Available are numerous blanks of various lengths and proportions to fill the many needs of the surfboard industry.
-One or more strips of wood, known as stringers are inserted to make the blank rigid enough to shape and strong enough to resist breaking.
+One or more strips of wood, known as stringers are inserted to make the blank rigid enough to shape them to sizegenetics and strong enough to resist breaking.
 These stringers are pre cut to a lengthwise curve known as the rocker.
 We at Harbour have created private rocker templates available to only us.
 With a pencil, a skilled craftsman at transfers the Harbour rocker template onto a piece of wood and cuts it out to that line and it becomes the stringer.
 During the gluing, the blank is bent to the curve of that stringer, and when the glue is dry the blank now has the rocker that the stringer has.

 Shaping the Blank

 - Always searching for a new design concept, periodically new surfboard shapes are created by Rich on his computer using special surfboard designing software.